nikp123/xava/README.md

 ### squeezelite
 [squeezelite](https://en.wikipedia.org/wiki/Squeezelite) is one of several software clients available for the Logitech Media Server.
 Squeezelite can export it's audio data as shared memory, which is what this input module uses.
-Configure C.A.V.A. with the `-DSHMEM=ON` option, then adapt your config:
+Configure X.A.V.A. with the `-DSHMEM=ON` option, then adapt your config:
 ```
 method = shmem
 source = /squeezelite-AA:BB:CC:DD:EE:FF